kherz/pulseq-cest/pulseq-cest-sim/Readme.md

 ```

 ### CEST pool(s) (optional)
 An arbitrary number of additional CEST pools can be simulated by just defining a multidimensional CESTPool struct.
 The number of pools is automatically detected in the mex-function.
 A CEST pool is defined by its relaxation parameters, fraction, chemical shift from water and exchange rate.
-Here is example for setting two CEST pools.
+Here is example for setting two CEST pools:

 ```Matlab
 % pool 1 -> 50 mmol Amide pool